What Can I Do?

-- Coaches: Become part of the Coaching Boys into Men program and teach your high school-aged athletes about the importance of respect and non-violence.
+- Coaches: Become part of the Coaching Boys Into Men program and teach your middle- and high school-aged athletes about the importance of respect and non-violence.

 - Health care professionals: Whether you’re a nurse, a doctor, a social worker, or advocate, we have a variety of resources to educate the community about the health impacts of domestic violence.

 - College students: Educate yourself about the prevalence of sexual assault on your campus.
 Know your rights, and explore clubs and advocacy groups on campus to educate other students about the issue.
-Email your college president to ensue they’re doing enough to protect your safety.
+Consider applying for our Campus Leaders Fellowship program.

-- Educators: Visit our Start Strong toolkit to implement a school-based program that promotes healthy relationships for middle schoolers.
+- Educators: Use these free lesson plans for talking to your students about sexual assault and harassment and bullying, based off of the Netflix documentary Audrie & Daisy.
+Also, visit our Start Strong toolkit to implement a school-based program that promotes healthy relationships for middle schoolers.

 Help support our educational, training, and leadership programs that strive to prevent violence for everyone.

-Learn more about about the FUTURES’ role in movement to end violence against women and children.
-Start by watching our president and founder Esta Soler’s TEDTalk!
+Learn more about the FUTURES’ role in the movement to end violence against women and children.
+Start by watching our president and founder Esta Soler’s TEDTalk:

 Check out our resource database for posters, brochures, toolkits, videos, and more to promote healthy relationships and break the cycle of violence.